sensingtheforest/sensingtheforest.github.io/src/about.md

 <img class="h-64 rounded-lg mt-0 mr-2" src="/assets/images/authors/ning-liu.jpg" alt="Photo of NING LIU" >

-Ning Liu (Queen Mary University of London)
+Ning Liu (Queen Mary University of London, Electronic Engineering)

 Ning Liu is the final year student in BSc(Eng)FT Electronic Engineering(with BUPT) at Queen Mary University in London.
 Under the supervision of Dr. Anna Xambó and Dr. Luigi Marino, she chose to take a study on the evaluation of MEMS microphones in the "Sensing the Forest" project as the last year's research topic.
 Her fields of interest and academic experience include interactive algorithms and communication analysis, as well as research experience in Arduino installation and cloud connection.